Frequently Asked Questions

 Q: What forms of payment do you accept for orientation?

-A: Visa or MasterCard, debit or credit cards, and bank draft.
+A: Visa or MasterCard, debit or credit cards, and bank drafts can all be processed online at the time of registration.
 We are unable to apply orientation charges to the bursar bill at this time.

-Q: Can I just see an adviser on my own and not go to orientation?
+Q: Can I just see an advisor on my own and not go to orientation?

-A: No. While you can visit with an adviser prior to your session, you cannot register for classes at that time.
-You can register for classes only at an orientation session.
-Also, remember that orientation provides you with a lot more information than just scheduling classes and only lasts a day and a half.
-That day and a half can make a lot of difference and is worth it.
+A: No. While you can visit with an advisor prior to your session, you cannot register for classes at that time.
+You must register for your first semester of classes at an orientation session.

 Q: Will I be able to get the classes I need at orientation?

 A: We will do our best to make sure you get the classes you need.
 We are always able to make sure that students get the classes they need by the first few days of the semester, even if those classes are not available at your specific orientation session.
-You might need to visit a few professors, an adviser or a dean’s office, but you will be able to build a schedule that works for you.
-Once you start school, you will be in the regular rotation of advising so you shouldn’t run into any problems in the future.
+You might need to visit a few professors, an advisor or a dean’s office, but you will be able to build a schedule that works for you.

 Q: Can I meet individually with faculty and staff in certain offices if I need to?